Anadea/anadea_blog/content/posts/ai-in-procurement-from-pilot-to-p-l-impact/index.md

 Moreover, it’s vital to avoid overreliance on technologies and keep the right balance between automation and human judgment.
 Only in this case, you will achieve the highest efficiency of your AI-driven workflows.

 Need professional help at any stage of your AI project?
 Contact our team, and we will find the right way to solve your tasks.

-FAQ

-Will procurement be automated with AI?

-AI can automate much of procurement’s routine work, but not the entire function itself.
-For example, this technology is well-suited for automating repetitive and data-heavy tasks (spend classification, RFx drafting, supplier risk scanning, etc.).
-However, AI can’t replace human judgment itself.
-In such areas as negotiations or ethical decisions, critical thinking, strategic planning, and emotional intelligence remain essential.

-What data does AI work with in procurement?

-To deliver insights and automate processes, AI works with a wide range of structured and unstructured data, including supplier, transactional, catalog, and contact data.
-Apart from this, in its decisions, it can rely on historical trends and ongoing market conditions.

-Can Anadea build custom AI-driven procurement software?

-With over 25 years of experience in the custom software development market, our team offers comprehensive AI services.
-In our practice, we have partnered with companies from different industries and helped them solve their business tasks with the power of modern technologies, including AI and ML.